-Shaun Casey is Special Advisor to the Secretary of State for Faith-Based and Community Initiatives.
+Shaun Casey is Special Representative to the Secretary of State for Faith-Based and Community Initiatives.
 He is currently on leave of absence from Wesley Theological Seminary in Washington, DC, where he is Professor of Christian Ethics and Director of the National Capital Semester for Seminarians (NCSS).
 Mr. Casey served as senior advisor for religious affairs for the 2008 Obama campaign and was National Evangelical Coordinator in the 2008 presidential campaign.
 His research interests include ethics and international affairs, the public implications of religious belief, and the intersection of religion and politics.

 He has written on the ethics of the war in Iraq as well the role of religion in American presidential politics.
 His book, The Making of a Catholic President: Kennedy vs. Nixon 1960, was published by Oxford University Press in January 2009.
 He is working on two writing projects.
 He is co-editing the Oxford Handbook of Political Theology with Michael Kessler of Georgetown University and he is writing a book on ethics and international politics tentatively titled Niebuhr’s Children.